 Here is something to keep in mind when learning a new skill.

-I firmly believe that in Preindustrial Societies*, the onus of learning was on the pupil.
+I firmly believe that in Preindustrial Societies*, the onus of learning was on the pupil at least as much as on the teacher.
 Anyone who wants to succeed will find a way to learn.

 try your absolute best,